How Much Income Do You Need for a Mortgage in Canada? (2025 Guide)

 Lenders use two key ratios to determine if you can afford a mortgage: Gross Debt Service (GDS) and Total Debt Service (TDS).

-Includes mortgage principal + interest, property taxes, and heating
+Covers mortgage principal + interest, property taxes, and heating costs.

 Even if your lender is offering a 5% interest rate, they must qualify you at a higher rate — either 5.25% or your contract rate plus 2%, whichever is higher.
 This is called the mortgage stress test, and it was designed to make sure borrowers can still afford their homes if rates rise in the future.